-It is assumed by counsel of the petitioner that because no mode of worship can be established or religious tenets enforced in this country. herefore any form of worship may be followed and any tenets, however destructive of society, may be held and advocated, if asserted to be a part of the religious doctrine of those advocating and practicing them.
+It is assumed by counsel of the petitioner that because no mode of worship can be established or religious tenets enforced in this country, therefore any form of worship may be followed and any tenets, however destructive of society, may be held and advocated, if asserted to be a part of the religious doctrines of those advocating and practising them.
 But nothing is further from the truth.
 Whilst legislation for the establishment of a religion is forbidden, and its free exercise permitted, it does not follow that everything which may be so called can be tolerated.
-Crime is not the less odious because sanctioned by what any particular sect may designate as religion.
+Crime is not the less odious because sanctoned by what any particular sect may designate as religion.

-It only remains to refer to the laws which authorized the legislature of the Territory of Idaho to prescribe the qualifications of voters and the oath they are required to take.
-The Revised Statutes provide that "the legislative power of every Territory shall extend to all rightful subjects of legislation not inconsistent with the Constitution and laws of the United States.
-But no law shall be passed interfering with the primary disposal of the soil; no tax shall be imposed upon the property of the United States, nor shall the lands or other property of non-residents be taxed higher than the lands or other property of residents."
-(R. S., sec.
+It only remains to refer to the laws which

+AUTHORIZED THE LEGISLATURE of the Territory of Idaho to prescribe the qualifications of voters and the eath they were required to take.
+The Revised Statutes provide that the legislative power of every Territory shall extend to all rightful subjects of legislation not inconsistent with the Constitution and laws of the United States.
+But no law shall be passed interfering with the primary disposal of the soil; no tax shall be imposed upon the property of the United States; nor shall the lands or the other property of non-residents be taxed higher than the lands or other property of residents."
+(R. S. sec.
 1851.)

 Under this general authority it would seem that the Territorial legislature was authorized to prescribe any qualifications for voters calculated to secure obedience to its laws.
-But, in addition to the above law, section 1859 of the Revised Statutes provides that "every male citizen above the age of twenty-one, including persons who have legally de-clared their intention to become citizens of any Territory hereafter organized, and who are organized, who actual residents of such Territory at the time of the organization thereof, shall be entitled to vote at the first election in such Territory, and to hold any office therein, subject, nevertheless, to the limitations specified in the less, to the limitations specified in the next section," namely, that at all elections in any Territory subsequently organized by Congress, as well as at all elections in Territories already organized, the qualifications of voters and for holding office shall be such as may he prescribed by the legislative assembly of each Territory, subject, nevertheless, to the following restrictions: lowing restrictions:
+But, in addition to the above law, Section 1859 of the Revised Statutes provides that "every male citizen above the age of twenty-one, including persons who have legally declared their intention to become citizens in any Territory hereafter organized, and who are actual residents of such Territory at the time of the organization thereof, shall be entitled to vote at the first election in such Territory, and to hold any office therein, sublect, nevertheless, to the limitations specified in the next section," namely, that in all elections in any Territory subsequently organized by Congress, as well as at all elections in Territories already organized, the qualifications of voters and for holding office shall be such as may be prescribed by the Legislative Assembly of each Territory, subject, nevertheless, to the following restrictions: